Synqly/go-sdk/examples/sentinel-example/README.md

-# SIEM Connector Example
+# Sentinel Connector Example

-This section acts as supporting documentation for the sample program in `examples/siem-connector`.
-The `siem-connector` example demonstrates how to use the Synqly's SIEM Connector to send events to a SIEM Provider from within a multi-tenant application.
+This section acts as supporting documentation for the sample program in `examples/sentinel-connector`.
+The `sentinel-connector` example demonstrates how to use the Synqly's Sentinel connector to send events to a Sentinel Provider from within a multi-tenant application.

-The `siem-connector` example will:
+The `sentinel-connector` example will:

 - Define multiple tenants in a sample application
-- Define an `Integration` for each tenant (using Splunk as the target SIEM Provider)
+- Define an `Integration` for each tenant (using Azure as the target Sentinel Provider)
 - Run a background job to simulate load for each tenant
 - Send events from the background job to Synqly
 - Demonstrate that events are sent in OCSF format and transformed by Synqly before